 All that added time and stress at work pile up, resulting in delays.
 The vast majority of knowledge workers (88%) agree that time-sensitive projects and large initiatives have fallen behind or through the cracks due to the volume of tasks they have on their plate.

-In other words, there will always be a little work about work to do, but spending three quarters of your day on nitty-gritty activities is unnecessary and making our teams less productive.
+In other words, there will always be a little work about work to do.
+But spending three quarters of your day on work you can streamline and simplify is unnecessary and is making our teams less productive.

 The short answer is: tools are being misused.
 While email is meant for communication, spreadsheets are meant for quantitative analysis, and messaging apps are meant for quick updates, they are often used to manage projects and workflows.
 And that leads to scattered information, siloed communication, and wasted time trying to piece things together.